DV

 Strategy & risk

-HDV tracks Morningstar Dividend Yield Focus Index with a dividend income approach, while VYM tracks Basket (Vanguard High Dividend Yield ETF holdings) using an index strategy.
-Beta is 0.37 for HDV and 0.73 for VYM, indicating HDV is less volatile relative to the market.
+HDV tracks Morningstar Dividend Yield Focus Index with a dividend income approach, while VYM tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
+Beta is 0.33 for HDV and 0.7 for VYM, indicating HDV is less volatile relative to the market.

 Fund details